Already have an account?

 Personally, the people who claim to have caught the “travel bug” really bug me – couldn’t resist.
 But seriously, everybody prefers going on holiday to going to work; you’re no different!
 However, it appears that this bug is as infectious as it is annoying.

 This isn’t to say that past generations were less courageous, but the internet has had a huge effect on people’s awareness of other countries and cultures.
-The boom in the development and the plunge in price of air travel have made the world significantly smaller.
-Everybody know someone who has moved abroad and it is almost the norm in the modern world, which is a very different situation and attitude to how it was in the past.
-Many professionals even commute between countries, or make twice weekly trips between capital cities.
+The boom in the development and the plunge in the price of air travel have made the world significantly smaller.
+Everybody knows someone who has moved abroad and it is almost the norm in the modern world, which is a very different situation and attitude to how it was in the past.
+Many professionals even commute between countries or make twice-weekly trips between capital cities.
 20 years ago this would have been unimaginable.

 You are less likely to be intimidated by the idea of moving to a new place after having seen countless pictures and videos of it prior to your arrival.
 Readily available information online empowers people to educate themselves from their bedroom and eliminate the natural fear of the unknown.
 Hearing stories or reading about people who have already taken the plunge, and even meeting people from other countries, also have an effect on how feasible we see starting a new life abroad to be.